 The magnitudes of our estimates are substantial.
-Using our most conservative estimates, which control for differential trends based on firm size, we find that The Big Three's campaigns led firms to add 2.5 times as many female directors in 2019 as they had in 2016, accounting for almost half of the total 2016-to-2019 increase in gender diversity shown in Figure 1 and about a third of the decline in all-male boards over that same period.
+Using our most conservative estimates, which control for differential trends based on firm size, we find that The Big Three's campaigns led firms to add 2.5 times as many female directors in 2019 as they had in 2016, accounting for at least three-fourths of the total 2016-to-2019 increase in the net number of females firms add per year (Figure 1, left panel) and more than a third of the overall increase (right panel).
 These estimates likely reflect a lower bound, as they assume that The Big Three's campaigns do not cause the differential trends based on firm size.
 They also do not account for the positive spillover effects of The Big Three's campaigns onto firms in which they own smaller stakes: the campaigns spurred a push to develop a greater pipeline of female directors and led proxy advisory firms and other investors to follow their lead and demand change as well.
 The effects of such spillovers are captured by our estimation's year fixed effects and are not reflected in the above magnitudes.

 Big Three ownership is also associated with an increase in female directors' likelihood of holding key positions on the board.
 For firms with greater Big Three ownership in 2016, a given female director is more likely to chair a board committee after 2016, including the nominating and audit committees, and more likely to serve on the nominating committee.
 In this director-level analysis, we include firm-by-year fixed effects to control for board size and other time-varying, firm-specific factors that might affect the likelihood of a director serving in these roles.
-These findings suggest that the growth in female directors was not mere tokenism.
+These findings suggest that the growth in female directors was not mere tokenism; that is, firms made more than perfunctory changes to satisfy The Big Three's demands for increased gender diversity.

-The Big Three justified their campaigns by arguing that firms were being too narrow in how they identified candidates, relying too much on personal connections and candidates' having executive experience (State Street Global Advisors, 2017).
-Because men are better networked with other men and have more executive and board experience, both of these criteria have the potential to steer director searches away from women and lead to hysteresis.1
+We also analyze what limited firms from increasing board gender diversity prior to the Big Three campaigns.
+The Big Three justified their campaigns by arguing that firms were being too narrow in how they identified candidates, relying too much on personal connections and candidates' having executive experience (State Street, 2017).
+Because men are better networked with other men and have more executive experience, both of these criteria have the potential to steer director searches away from women and lead to hysteresis.1

-Tracing the effects of The Big Three's gender diversity campaigns, we find that these frictions do slow women's ascension to corporate boards.
-Firms expanded diversity during the campaigns by casting a wider net in their director searches: the new female directors hired were less connected to the CEO and existing board members, and they had less executive and board experience than the candidates that would otherwise have been selected.
-For example, one standard deviation greater Big Three ownership is associated with a 75.5% reduction in the likelihood that a newly added female director is connected to the CEO and a 1.7% decline in the proportion of a firm's directors with CEO experience.
-Nevertheless, shareholders were satisfied with these female
+Tracing the effects of The Big Three's gender diversity campaigns, we find that these requirements do prevent more women from joining corporate boards.
+Firms expanded diversity during the campaigns by casting a wider net in their director searches: the new female directors hired were less connected to the CEO and existing board members, and they had less executive experience than the candidates that would otherwise have been selected.
+For example, one standard